rackerlabs/docs-developer-blog/_posts/2019-02-20-recover-passwords-for-network-devices.md

 ### Conclusion

-If you lose the login details of any Network device, password recovery is useful.
+If you lose the login details of any network device, password recovery is useful.
 You can recover device passwords without disturbing the existing configuration file as long as the recovery feature is enabled on the appliance.